 Men who take shaving very seriously would love the closeness and accuracy of shave done by a safety razor.
 Although the present market seems to be manipulated by electric shavers, a large of group of men still relies on the good old safety razors for super clean, baby-smooth cheeks.
 The popularity of wet shaving has never really gone out of fashion.
 The advantages of safety razors are plenty and most of all, you don’t have to break a bank to own one.
 A double edge razor adapts itself to the different contours of your face quickly, unlike cartridge razors, safety razors don’t subject your face to redness, ingrown hair or razor burn.

 In your quest to find the best safety razor for an ultimate satisfying shave every time, you need to know about the brands that have well established themselves for the quality and design of their products.
 If you’re a newbie, perfecting the technique of wet shaving is certainly going to take a while.
 In this article, I have attempted to jot down all the necessary information regarding safety razors, including the guidelines to follow during the shopping, benefits of using a razor, a comprehensive list of the best value for money products and everything in between you need to know to make an informed decision.

-- 1 Best Safety Razor – Handpicked Choices
+Best Safety Razor Blades

-The German based safety razor manufacturer Merkur has set a golden standard for themselves.
+The German-based safety razor manufacturer Merkur has set a golden standard for themselves.
 There razors are an excellent bargain for money.

 The terrific engineering and premium grade construction material make up for a design that is build to last for years.
 The stunning satin finish perfectly complements the elegant exterior of the model.
 The razor weight to handle length ratio provides a great balance.